bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 Signals are events that occur asynchronously to the macro execution.
 They are only present in RNMRA.
 Signals are primarily used for multi dimensional acquisition. `ASIG` acknowledges a signal and resets it.
-The following signals are
+If no signal is specified RNMR will prompt for it with a default of temp.
+The following signals are available:
-available:

 Signal | Meaning
 ------ | -------